 When arms-length third parties who are not otherwise bound by professional obligations seek access to trade secrets, confidentiality agreements, pre-engagement due diligence regarding such third parties and their information security practices, and restricting exposure to only those secrets necessary for the relationship are widely used measures to control use and disclosure of shared trade secrets.
 Pre-engagement due diligence of a "receiving" third party's corporate culture and safeguards regarding its own confidential information can be highly informative.
 This kind of due diligence can include reviewing the third party's confidentiality policies, conducting public record searches (including searches of litigation filings for claims of violations), and gaining other insights into the counterparty's industry reputation and likely need for or incentive to misuse particular information.
-If due diligence leads an owner to believe the corporate culture and safeguards used by a third-party seeking access to the trade secret owner's information are lax even in regards to its own information, it is not realistic to believe such company will do well protecting trade secret information of a third party.
-The key is to learn this pre-engagement so that controls and protection can be implemented (such a security controls, disclosure limits, protection requirements, and the like in contracts and in disclosing company's internal protocols with this third party).
-Conversely, when the receiving party's internal policies seem to be both sound and actually enforced, agreeing that information the trade secret owner discloses will be an approach the receiving party is already following.
+If due diligence leads an owner to believe the corporate culture and safeguards used by a third-party seeking access to the trade secret owner's information are lax even in regard to its own information, it is not realistic to believe such company will do well protecting trade secret information of a third party.
+The key is to learn this pre-engagement so that controls and protection can be implemented (such as security controls, disclosure limits, protection requirements, and the like in contracts and in disclosing company's internal protocols with this third party).
+Conversely, when the receiving party's internal policies seem to be both sound and actually enforced, agreeing that information the trade secret owner discloses will be handled in accordance with the receiving party's existing policies may be appropriate and practical, as it will be an approach the receiving party is already following.